marcelMerchat/dry_june_in_illinois/README.md

 preparing year records.

 ## Preparing Year Records

-Year records consist of snow years beginning in July and ending in June.
-The raw daily record data was processed to produce snow year records beginning with the year designated as 1959 from July 1959 to June 1960 as the first year.
+The raw daily record data was processed to produce snow-year records beginning with the year designated as 1959 from July 1959 to June 1960 as the first year.
 For each raw daily weather variable, a year record is constructed from twenty-two variables including nineteen daily weather variables, and three lake-level variables for high, mean, and low average monthly water levels.
 For each of the twenty-two variables, the computed year record includes twelve monthly variables plus a thirteenth variable as the average for the entire year.
 A year record consists of 286 columns (13 X 22) plus one variable for the year.
 As a result, a data frame with 287 columns was prepared and saved as a file named yearlyChicagoWeatherAndLakeLevel.csv.

-After generating the raw simulated irradiation data, the raw irradiation data was processed to produce a year record data frame and file that corresponds to the year records for weather and lake-levels.
-A year record for irradiation includes twelve monthly averages plus a thirteenth variable for the year average plus one variable for the year.
+After generating the raw simulated irradiation data, the raw irradiation data was processed to produce a data frame and file of year records corresponding to the year records for weather and lake-levels.
+A year record for irradiation includes twelve monthly averages plus a thirteenth variable for the yearly average plus one variable for the year.
 The data frame of irradiation year records was saved as a file named yearlyIrradiationData.csv.
 The code for generating the raw irradiation data and year records is in the file named SunJupiterEarthSimulation.R

 The thirteen solar irradiation columns were added to the 287 columns of weather